rundeck/docs/docs/administration/configuration/database/mysql.md

 dataSource.url = jdbc:mysql://myserver/rundeck?autoReconnect=true&useSSL=false
 dataSource.username = rundeckuser
 dataSource.password = rundeckpassword
+dataSource.constraintSchema = <schemaName> # By default is the same name as the database.
 ```

 Start rundeck.
 If there is a startup error about database access, ensure that the hostname that the Mysql server sees from the client is the same one granted access in step X.